kluivers/qc-mobile/ImplementationStatus.md

 	- TODO: Detect correct targets using interaction connections
 - ScreenInfo

-# Not implemented
+## Not implemented

-- RoundedRectangle: On hold, requires custom CoreImage kernel
+- RoundedRectangle (virtual): On hold, requires custom CoreImage kernel
-- Instructions: On hold, depends on rounded rectangle
+- Instructions (virtual): On hold, depends on rounded rectangle

 And all others...